-I have recently started to browse the eBay marketplace again, as I'm in search of a Super Nintendo Entertainment System (SNES) for my nephew for Christmas.
+I have started to browse the eBay marketplace again recently, as I'm in search of a Super Nintendo Entertainment System (SNES) for my nephew for Christmas.
 It is one of those locations where you can still buy the system, and the selection that is on offer is quite good as well.

 It is quite an expensive item if you consider the system's age and most auctions jump over the €80 mark even if it is just the console and a game or two.
 That's not even taking into account mint condition systems that are in high demand, and systems with a lot of games or rare games, which sell for an insane amount of money.